Symbian: Operating system

 There is also a large volume of user interface (UI) Code.
 Only the base classes and substructure were contained in Symbian OS, while most of the actual user interfaces were maintained by third parties.
 This is no longer the case.
 The three major UIs – S60, UIQ and MOAP – were contributed to Symbian in 2009.
 Symbian also contains graphics, text layout and font rendering libraries.

 All native Symbian C++ applications are built up from three framework classes defined by the application architecture: an application class, a document class and an application user interface class.
 These classes create the fundamental application behaviour.
 The remaining needed functions, the application view, data model and data interface, are created independently and interact solely through their APIs with the other classes.

 Many other things do not yet fit into this model – for example, SyncML, Java ME providing another set of APIs on top of most of the OS and multimedia.
 Many of these are frameworks, and vendors are expected to supply plug-ins to these frameworks from third parties (for example, Helix Player for multimedia codecs).
 This has the advantage that the APIs to such areas of functionality are the same on many phone models, and that vendors get a lot of flexibility.
 But it means that phone vendors needed to do a great deal of integration work to make a Symbian OS phone.

-Symbian includes a reference user-interface called "TechView."
+Symbian includes a reference user-interface called "TechView".
 It provides a basis for starting customisation and is the environment in which much Symbian test and example code runs.
 It is very similar to the user interface from the Psion Series 5 personal organiser and is not used for any production phone user interface.

+The boot process of Symbian is started from the ROM bootloader, later the ROM bootloader load Symbian from flash.